Adequate moduli spaces and geometrically reductive group schemes: Adequacy for rings

 \begin{defn} A ring homomorphism $A \to B$ is \emph{universally adequate} if for every $A$-algebra $A'$ the ring homomorphism $A' \to A' \tensor_A B$ is adequate. \end{defn}

 \begin{remark} A ring homomorphism $A \to B$ is universally adequate if and only if for every $n$ the ring homomorphism $A[x_1, \ldots, x_n] \to B[x_1, \ldots, x_n]$ is adequate.
-Indeed, a limit argument shows that it suffices to consider finite type $A$-algebras so the remark follows because the notion of adequacy is clearly stable under taking quotients.
+Indeed, any $b' \in A' \otimes_A B$ is the image of an element in $B[x_1, \ldots, x_n]$ for some $n$.
 Furthermore, by Lemma \ref{lemma-adequate-descent}, the property of being universally adequate descends under faithfully flat ring homomorphisms. \end{remark}

 \begin{lem} Let $A \hookarr B$ be an inclusion of $\FF_p$-algebras.
-The following are equivalent: \begin{enumerate1} \item $A \hookarr B$ is universally adequate. \item For every $b \in B$, there exists $r > 0$ such that $b^{p^r} \in A$. \end{enumerate1} Furthermore, if $A \hookarr B$ is finite type, then the above conditions are also equivalent to: \begin{enumerate1} \item There exists $r > 0$ such that for all $b \in B$, $b^{p^r} \in A$. \end{enumerate1} In particular, an inclusion of fields is universally adequate if and only if it is purely inseparable. \end{lem}
+The following are equivalent: \begin{enumerate1} \item The homomorphism $A \hookarr B$ is universally adequate. \item For every $b \in B$, there exists $r > 0$ such that $b^{\, p^r} \in A$. \end{enumerate1} Furthermore, if $A \hookarr B$ is finite type, then the above conditions are also equivalent to: \begin{enumerate1} \item There exists $r > 0$ such that for all $b \in B$, $b^{\, p^r} \in A$. \end{enumerate1} In particular, an inclusion of fields is universally adequate if and only if it is purely inseparable. \end{lem}